 Visitors should be invited and encouraged to explore all of Sagamore Hill in order to wholly appreciate and understand the site as representative of Roosevelt's ideals.
 Under all alternatives, visitors would be encouraged to tour the fields, meadows, woodlands, and marsh that compose the property.
-Interpretive media would be available to convey the stories with which the landscape is imbued.
+Interpretive media would be available to convey the stories imbued in this landscape.
 Although this management prescription is common to all alternatives, suggestions for its application vary by alternative.